We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Here are the 6 best elliptical machines of 2021.

 Best high end

-If you’re willing to splurge, the NordicTrack FreeStride Trainer is one of the best options, since it’s packed with special features.
+If you’re willing to splurge, the NordicTrack FreeStride Trainer is one of the best options, as it’s packed with special features.

-Other notable features: a cooling fan, soft grips, oversized cushion pedals, a 14-inch (35.5-cm) touch screen, and Bluetooth speakers.
+Other notable features include a cooling fan, soft-grip handles, oversized cushion pedals, a 14-inch (35.5-cm) touch screen, and Bluetooth speakers.

 As a bonus, your purchase comes with a 1-year membership to iFit, a subscription service with thousands of on-demand workout options.